Understanding Solid Tumors and Pediatric Cancer

 But many childhood cancers are easier to cure.
 Children can often tolerate higher doses of chemotherapy, for instance, with fewer side effects.

-Cancer is much rarer in children than adults.
-Each year in the U.S., about 11,000 children younger than 15 are diagnosed with cancer, compared with about 1.7 million adults.
+Cancer is much rarer in children than it is in adults.
+Each year in the U.S., about 9,900 children younger than 15 are diagnosed with cancer, compared with about 2 million adults.

 The most common cancers in children and young teens are leukemia, brain tumors, and lymphoma.
 Among older teens, sarcomas of soft tissue and bone are also common.

 More than 80% of kids and young teens with cancer today will be cancer-free survivors in five years.
-For the most common form of childhood cancer (lymphoblastic leukemia), that number is more than 90%.
+For the most common form of childhood cancer (acute lymphoblastic leukemia, or ALL), that number is more than 92%.
 The five-year survival rate is the standard way of measuring cancer outcomes.

 In most cases, scientists don't know the cause.
 Some adult cancers can be linked to lifestyle — such as smoking, sun exposure or diet.
 But in kids, it is extremely unlikely that you or your child could have done anything to prevent cancer.